CleasbyCode/pdvps/README.md

 pdvps is similar to my other program [***pdvzip***](https://github.com/CleasbyCode/pdvzip).
 The two main differences in this edition of **pdv** are:

-**1).** It uses a default PNG image for where your data file is inserted and '*encrypted*' (simple XOR method).
+**1)** It uses a default PNG image for where your data file is embedded and '*encrypted*'.
 The image is small in size, which maximises the amount of data you can embed (5,233,664 bytes, almost 5MB).
 Using a default image reduces the required C++ code of the main program.
-If you want to use your own image for embedding files, then stick with [***pdvzip***](https://github.com/CleasbyCode/pdvzip).
+If you want to use other images for embedding files, then stick with [***pdvzip***](https://github.com/CleasbyCode/pdvzip).

-**2).** There is a PowerShell script embedded within the default PNG image, that is used to decrypt, extract and open/play/run (depending on media type) your embedded file, when you execute the PNG file.
+**2)** There is a PowerShell script embedded within the default PNG image, that is used to decrypt, extract and open your embedded file, when you execute the PNG file.

 For more information on the embedded scripts within the default PNG image, see the [***scripts_info.txt***](https://github.com/CleasbyCode/pdvps/blob/main/src/scripts_info.txt) file supplied with this repo.

 For information about PNG image settings and arbitrary data preservation for Twitter, visit the relevant link on [***pdvzip***](https://github.com/CleasbyCode/pdvzip#png-image-requirements-for-arbitrary-data-preservation)

-Always use file extensions for your data file: my_doc.pdf, my_video.mp4, my_program.py, etc. A filename without an extension will be considered an '.exe' file.
+Always use file extensions for your data file: my_doc.pdf, my_video.mp4, my_program.py, etc.

 Compile and run the program under Windows or **Linux**.